jinwengxu/Bookstore/README.md

 ## Available Scripts

 ### `npm install`
-Install dependencies before run the app.
+Install all the node modules and dependencies that are lsited in the package.json file.
+Then the project is ready to view in the development server.

 ### `npm start`